dotnet/winforms/docs/designer/designer-high-dpi-mode.md

 ## Solution

-In Visual Studio 2022 Version 17.8, we introduced a new [configuration]((https://aka.ms/applicationconfiguration)) option called `ForceDesignerDpiUnaware`, distinct from `ApplicationHighDpiMode`.
+In Visual Studio 2022 Version 17.8, we are introducing a new [configuration]((https://aka.ms/applicationconfiguration)) option called `ForceDesignerDpiUnaware`, distinct from `ApplicationHighDpiMode`.
 This option enables developers to enforce DpiUnAware mode for all WinForms designers in the project, regardless of the `ApplicationHighDpiMode`, which continues to take effect during runtime.
+The rest of the Visual Studio environment remains in PerMonitor mode and renders crisply.

 ```CS